 12. Are you connected to my computer right now and watching me?

 a.
 Absolutely not.
 Like the filtering server and safeguards against malware and wiping activity, VNC is setup by design so that if someone is connected to a computer, the user is aware of it.
-When a computer is connected to another remotely, the color of the icon changes from blue to green.
 Furthermore, we have a strict policy governing its use.

 Library staff are not allowed to use VNC, only the Director and Technical Coordinator are allowed to use it under the following conditions: either a staff or patron user requests assistance and/or prior notice and permission is asked for before connecting.
 Please remember that we have this installed as a diagnostic tool, not as a spy program.

 If that doesn't sway you, please remember that we are a public library, not the NSA.
 We've neither the resources, nor the staff, to monitor every single computer in the District.

 12. I get to a website that doesn't seem to work.
 What's wrong?

 a.
 Sometimes, a website being viewed on IE might work in FireFox or vice versa.
 Try using a different web browser first; all public comptuers have Mozilla Firefox, Internet Explorer, Comodo Dragon and Google Chrome.
 Some sites require specialized software that has to be installed.
 If you have a special need or request that's for educational purposes only, please speak with your librarian and we will consider it.
 Please keep in mind that this is not a practice we encourage, so we will reserve the right to refuse any requests.